MiriNajme/PM4Moodle/TEST_DATASET.md

 ---

 ## Setting Up the Test Dataset

-## How to Restore the Provided Test Dataset

 You can use the `moodle_backup_restore.py` script to restore the provided test Moodle database backup into a new database.
 Below are step-by-step instructions for using the tool interactively.